mui/material-ui/docs/src/pages/getting-started/faq/faq-de.md

 ## Wie kann ich Übergänge global deaktivieren?

 Material-UI uses the same theme helper for creating all its transitions.
-So you can disable all the transitions by overriding the helper in your theme:
+Therefore you can disable all transitions by overriding the helper in your theme:

 ```js
 import { createMuiTheme } from '@material-ui/core';